-- Investments in child care through subsidy, specialized training and improved benefits for staff will improve the quality of child care.
-21% of child care providers in the three county area have a Bachelor's Degree and 17% hold an associates degree.
-Only 29% of these child care providers in the three county area have an early childhood related degree. - Child care workers are some of the lowest paid workers in our communities-averaging \$8.50 per hour in our service area.
-This contributes to a high turnover rate in the field which drastically affects the quality of care children are receiving.
+- Investments in child care through subsidy, specialized training and improved benefits for staff will improve the quality of child care. - 21.5% (increase from 21%) of child care providers in the three county area have a bachelor's degree - 19% (increase from 17%) of child care providers in the three county area hold an associates degree - 31% (increase from 29%) in the three county area have an early childhood related degree. - On a positive note, 24% (6 of 25) of the licensed centers in our 3 county area are nationally accredited!!
+The NYS rate is only 6%; and Nationally only 10.3%. - Child care workers are some of the lowest paid workers in our communities most earning minimum wage This contributes to a high turnover rate in the field which drastically affects the quality of care children are receiving.
+Parents cant bare the burden of the true cost of quality care.